 - Sow outdoors anytime in spring or summer, up to two months before first fall frost

 - When sowing seed outdoors, we recommend a maximum planting depth of 4X the width of the seed

-Pronunciation: e-ki-na’shå per-per-e’å
+e-ki-na’shå per-per-e’å Lifecycle:

-Origination: Asteraceae; native to North America
+Asteraceae; native to North America Common Name:

-Which plants should I grow to repel insects?Many of the herbs will repel insects.
+Many of the herbs will repel insects.
 Pennyroyal repels fleas and other insects.
 Pyrethrum repels moths, flies, ants, mosquitoes, cockroaches, mites, and bedbugs.
 Mint repels flies, fleas, and ants.
 Lavender repels flies, silverfish, and fleas.
 Catnip can repel mosquitoes.
 Thyme repels insects.
 Lemon Grass repels mosquitoes.
 Basil repels flies and mosquitoes.
 Sage repels a variety of insects.
 Chrysanthemum, grown for its beautiful flowers and for the extraction of pyrethrin (an organic insecticide), repels flies, beetles, mosquitoes, roaches, lice, and fleas.

-Which plants should I grow to repel rabbits and deer?Planting garlic, onions, chives, lavender, rosemary, and sage around rabbit-susceptible plants will repel rabbits.
+Planting garlic, onions, chives, lavender, rosemary, and sage around rabbit-susceptible plants will repel rabbits.
 Deer repellent plants include: lavender, onion, catnip, sage, chives, garlic, spearmint, and thyme.
 Be sure to strategically place these repellent plants around and in between rabbit and deer-susceptible plants.
 Also, place some along the property line and especially at key points the rabbits and deer are using as entryways, which can even deter them from coming onto your property.